yyou12/yyou12/README.md

 > - FLEXY_BUILD: the [Launch Environment Flexy](https://mastern-jenkins-csb-openshift-qe.apps.ocp4.prod.psi.redhat.com/job/Launch%20Environment%20Flexy/) build ID to build the cluster you use
 > - TIERN_REPO_OWNER: your GitHub account
 > - TIERN_REPO_BRANCH: your branch for the debug case code
-> - JENKINS_SLAVE: gocxx, xx is your cluster relase version, for example, goc47 for 4.7 cluster
+> - JENKINS_SLAVE: gocxx, xx is your cluster release version, for example, goc47 for 4.7 cluster
 > - For other parameters, please take default value.

 Here are the procedures: